barbarer/py4e-int/_sources/functions/peer_in.rst

    :feedback_d: Incorrect!
 Function body should be indented in Python. x can be defined as both a parameter and variable in Python.
    :feedback_e: Incorrect!
 Body of the function is not indented.

-   What are the bugs in the following code?
+   Which of the following are true about this code?

    .. code-block:: python